batleforc/WeeboGitOps/docs/intro.md

 So, in our case we need to deploy some application like the basical need of a young DevOps like me:

-- CI/CD engine (Concouse at first but migrating to Tekton)
+- CI/CD engine (Tekton, in the past Concourse)
-- Monitoring system, log monitoring and uptime monitoring (Prometheus + Grafana + Loki + UptimeKuma)
+- Monitoring system, log monitoring and uptime monitoring (Prometheus + Grafana + Loki + Tempo)
-- Identity management system (KeyCloak)
+- Identity management system (Zitadel, in the past KeyCloak)
-- Dashboard (because it looks cool)
+- Dashboard (Dashy that look's cool)
 - GitRepository (Gitea)
 - Container image registry (GoHarbor)
 - Code Quality (SonarQube)